myHealthAssistant-tudarmstadt/myHealthHub/README.md

 Usage
 ==============
 Using myHealthHub is straight forward.
-Suppose you have a sensor (a Polar Heart rate sensor since other sensor decoder aren't included in myHealthHub due to license aggrement), first you need to pair it with Android:
+Suppose you have a sensor (a Polar Heart rate sensor since other sensor decoder aren't included in myHealthHub due to license aggrement).
+First you need to pair it with Android:
 - Wet your Polar Heart Rate Monitor to increase conductivity and put it on
 - Go to Android Settings - Tap Wireless & Network
 - Open Bluetooth Settings